 Control the knife, don’t let it control you

-Worryingly, every day in our lovely, peaceful county of Norfolk we are seeing a sharp rise in knife crime.
-Especially in Norwich, Great Yarmouth and in Lowestoft (Suffolk).
+Worryingly, every day in our lovely, peaceful county of Norfolk we are seeing a sharp rise in knife crime, especially in Norwich and Great Yarmouth.
 The first thing you need to understand is using a knife requires close contact range to be effective.
 The less space between you and the knife means less time to react and far greater chance of getting seriously hurt.
 This is known as the reactionary gap in the self defence community.

-Avoid taking on someone with a knife, it’s the last resort only
+Avoid taking on someone with a knife, unless it’s the last resort

 If the motive is something even more sinister such as kidnapping, sexual, life threatening and you have no alternative to fight, you must be prepared for total commitment mentally and physically, to survive.

 The best knife defence is simply avoid it in the first place.
 The sooner you see or feel a potential threat, look at a rapid exit strategy.
 If you are not cornered, simply run as fast as you can.
 Creating distance is always the best strategy with a knife, if you can’t run then find a temporary barrier between you and the attacker.
 Look for an improvised weapon, anything to hand that will add distance between you and the blade or deter the attacker.

 Telltale signs and spotting a potential concealed weapon

 The most important one is to watch the hands and posture.
 What are the hands doing?
 Are they in pockets or are they reaching around the clothing.
 Something door security do whilst working on the doors is to look at body language, aggressive posture and hands.
 For instance, watching individuals that are identified as a potential threat, which hand are they holding a glass with, what pocket they keep items in and how they hold things is a big tell on how they will handle a blade.
 Also which is their leading leg is helpful in seeing what’s their stronger side.